Played on: PlayStation 3

 Reviewed by: Sam

-Note: Images for this review were taken from ‘Full Playthroughs’ Youtube video.
+Images of the main game for this review were taken from ‘Full Playthroughs’ Youtube video.
 Find the full video HERE.

 Click the links below to read our reviews of the other games in the Ratchet & Clank series: